-Requirements for Training
+Requirements for Certificates

-In order to verify competency in training for performance by issuing a certificate: a "C" or better, or "CR" grade must be earned in each course; and all courses required for the certificate must be taken at a Yuba Community College District campus within the four years immediately preceding the granting of the certificate.
-However, students who are required to repeat a class for the "recency" requirement must realize they may NOT earn additional units for completion of the course.
+In order to verify competency in training for performance by issuing a certificate: a "C" or better, or "P" grade must be earned in each course; and all courses required for the certificate must be taken at a Yuba Community College District campus within the four years immediately preceding the granting of the certificate.
+However, students who are required to repeat a class for the "recency" requirement must realize they may not earn additional units for completion of the course.
 The student must file a Student Petition to repeat the class in which a "C" or better grade was earned.
 If granted, the course will be listed on the academic record, but will be noted so the units and grade are not counted in the cumulative totals.

-Exceptions: A petition may be submitted to the Dean for consideration of outside work, not to exceed one half of the required units.
-Each petition will be considered individually, and final determination rests with the Associate Dean or Executive Dean in consultation with appropriate faculty.
+Exceptions: A petition may be submitted to the appropriate Dean for consideration of outside work, not to exceed one-half of the required units.
+Each petition will be considered individually, and final determination rests with the appropriate Dean in consultation with appropriate faculty.
 The four-year requirement may also be petitioned in the same manner.
 The petition may be obtained at the Registration Office.
-After completing the petition, the petition may be returned to the Registration Office-and will be forwarded to the appropriate Associate/Executive Dean for action.
+After completing the petition, the petition is returned to the Registration Office and will be forwarded to the appropriate Dean for action

-Applying for Certificate of Completion or Training (for 12 Units or more)
+Applying for Certificate of Achievement

+(for 12 Units or more)

 - AFTER completing all requirements for the certificate, the student obtains a "Petition for Certificate Card" from the Registration Office. - Student completes the Petition Card and files it with the Registration Office. - The Registration Office sends the Petition for Certificate Card and a copy of the student's transcript to the appropriate Dean. - 4.
-The Appropriate Dean verifies eligibility, completes the certificate, and mails it to the student. - The Appropriate Dean completes the Petition for Certificate Card and returns it to the Records Office. - The Records Office records the "approved" Petition for Certificate Card and records the certificate information on the student's academic record.
+The Dean verifies eligibility, completes the certificate, and mails it to the student. - The Dean completes the Petition for Certificate Card and returns it to the Records Office. - The Records Office records the "approved" Petition for Certificate Card and records the certificate information on the student's academic record.